Home > Polymers, Specialty Chemicals & Advanced Materials > Lithium Chemicals Market

 North America lithium chemicals market size is projected to outline an upward growth trajectory over the forthcoming years, driven by the region’s ongoing EV boom.
 Sales of electric vehicles have surged exponentially over the past years, helped by their rising popularity among consumers and government incentives that reward customers for making EV purchases.

 Back in August 2021, US President Joe Biden had announced a USD 174 billion federal spending, including consumer incentives of more than USD 100 billion, to decarbonize the nation’s transportation sector by making 50% of all new vehicle sales electric in 2030.
 The country also has provisions for customers purchasing a used EV, where they can obtain tax credits of up to USD 4000, or 30% of the EV’s price, whichever is less if they buy an EV that it at least 2 years old.

 Following the announcement, leading carmakers such as GM, Ford, and Chrysler put out a joint statement that said that they aim to attain 40-5-% annual EV sales within the country by 2030.

-Mody Chemi Pharma Ltd., Sichuan Brivo, Albemarle, Talison, and Chengdu Tianqi are among the notable players in the lithium chemicals market.
+Mody Chemi Pharma Ltd., Sichuan Brivo, Albemarle, Talison, and Chengdu Tianqi are among the notable lithium chemicals market key players.
 Manufacturers are looking to expand their market presence through strategies such as acquisitions and collaborations.
 Citing a recent instance, in September 2021, Albemarle Corporation announced that its subsidiary Albemarle Lithium U.K. had completed the acquisition of China’s Guangxi Tianyuan New Energy Materials Co.
 Ltd. for USD 200 million.